lddubeau/bootprompt/docs/bootbox-to-bootprompt.md

   to do it for you.

 * For the ``value`` option, Bootprompt accepts an array but only an array of strings.
-Bootbox was ambiguous about what the array count contain.
+Bootbox was ambiguous about what the array could contain.
 (The value is passed to ``$().val(...)``.
 The documentation for it does not mention passing arrays of things other than *strings*.)